matnbaz/matnbaz/markdown/en/SUPPORT.md

 ## Supporting As Individuals

 Your biggest support is introducing Matnbaz to the others.
+If you are a content creator or influencer, or you have an audience, you could support Matnbaz by introducing it to them.

 If you work for a company that can support Matnbaz, please do introduce Matnbaz to your company.